 First, he actually found us.
 Mica was in limbo with his own startup.
 He didn’t want to give up on it, but couldn’t work on it full time either.
 So, he stumbled upon a Referral Rock listing and decided to reach out.
 He said right away that he could help with everything we needed and threw down the gauntlet by saying he could do anything I could do except code.
 I told him he didn’t know what he was getting into, but go ahead and put your money where your mouth is.

 Second, Mica turned out to be much more than our first salesperson outside of me.
-He was just what we needed to get to the next level as he eventually took up the helm running both sales and what would become customers success.
+He was just what we needed to get to the next level as he eventually took up the helm running both sales and what would become customer success.

 By December, we were able to begin focusing on other areas of the business.
 Since sales had a new head honcho, it allowed the rest of the team members to dig into their core duties.